Opus10/django-pgtrigger/CONTRIBUTING.md

     make tidy-lint

-Note, the above command lints every commit since branching from master.
+Note, the above command lints every commit since branching from main.
 You can also run `make shell` and run `git tidy` commands inside the docker environment to do other flavors of `git tidy` commands.

 ## Documentation